Primary Navigation Mobile

 Is the Volkswagen T4 any good?

-Having said all that, though there are lots of people who love it, the T4 is arguably the least desirable of the VW vans.
-It’s hard to put your finger on exactly why.
+Though it’s a goof vehicle in many ways and there are lots of people who love it, the T4 is arguably the least desirable of the VW vans.
+It’s hard to put a finger on exactly why.
 In the 1990s, VW vehicles generally lacked charisma and looked rather plain, so maybe that’s it.
-But, whatever the reasons, it’s great news if you’re in the market for a T4 because that relative lack of desirability keeps prices down compared to it predecessors or successors.
+Whatever the reasons, it’s great news if you’re in the market for a T4 because that relative lack of desirability keeps prices down compared to its predecessors or successors.

 9